sodadata/docs/soda-cl/automated-monitoring.md

 # Automated monitoring

-This feature requires Soda Cloud
+This feature requires Soda Cloud.

-The simplest form to configure automated monitoring for auto health dashboards.
-It activates automatic monitoring on all tables in the data source.
+Configure automated monitoring to activate health dashboards in Soda Cloud.
+Add the following to ensure that Soda Core sends automated monitoring details to Soda Cloud for all tables in the data source.

 ```yaml
 automated monitoring:
   tables: ['%']
 ```

-You can specify more precise which tables to include and exclude like this:
+Use the following to specify the tables to include and exclude in automated monitoring.

 ```yaml
 automated monitoring:
   tables: